Impact of Population III homogeneous stellar evolution on early cosmic reionisation: Results

 In the He\textsc{iii} photons wavelength range, the classical Pop III models produce very few photons (not even enough to counterbalance the recombinations in some cases, leading to an escape rate of 0).
 The effects of redshift, halo mass, and cluster scenario are qualitatively the same as for other wavelength ranges discussed previously.
 The main features of this wavelength range are that the relative difference in escape rates between the CHE and standard clusters is the largest among all wavelength ranges, and that those escape rates are in any case very low ($\lesssim 10^{49} s^{-1}$ for $10^6~M_\odot$ haloes, $\lesssim 100\times10^{49} s^{-1}$ for $10^8~M_\odot$ haloes).\\

 We perform a check of our ionising photons escape model by using version C17.02 of the photoionisation code Cloudy \citep{Ferland2017} to compute the output spectra of a few synthetic clusters embedded in haloes of different masses at different redshifts.
 The sizes and densities of the haloes are given by the \citet{Shu2002} model.
 For the Cloudy modelling we assume spherical geometry, constant densities, and primordial chemical abundances, then run the code to convergence.
 The quantity we compare is the transmitted spectrum, and we do not take into account the diffuse spectrum.
-We expect differences in escaping photon fluxes as our ionisation model is highly idealised.
-Moreover, the analytical estimations were calculated in strict energy bins, as described in Sect.~\ref{subsubsec:ionimodel}.
-These bins do not take into account the fact that at energies above 24.6 eV, the ionisation cross-sections of hydrogen per hydrogen nucleus are comparable (or sometimes higher) than the helium ones \citep[see Fig.~2 of][]{Glatzle2019}, leading to an underestimation of the amount of hydrogen ionising photons when compared to the Cloudy models.
-Furthermore, multiple photons with individually too low energies could together ionise atoms (e.g. two LW photons of the right energies could excite then ionise a hydrogen atom).
-However the differences are not significant, thus we conclude that our simple model is appropriate.
-In particular, for clusters with high photon production rates (typically the `highSFE' scenario, or `Fiducial' clusters that drew very massive stars), the escape fractions computed by Cloudy are very similar ($\lesssim 2\%$ relative difference).
-For clusters producing relatively few photons, we underestimate by $\lesssim 10\%$ the H\textsc{ii} photons' escape fraction, and overestimate by $\lesssim 20\%$ the He\textsc{ii} photons' escape fraction.
-This leads to similar relative differences in the IGM ionisation rates if we consider a worst case scenario where we rescale all the photon escape rates from all clusters by these amounts (even those clusters where the difference between our simple model and the Cloudy output is very small).''
-In any case, the variation in escape rates between our model and the Cloudy outputs would apply similarly to clusters with CHE stars and to those with classical stars, so the difference in ionising power would still hold.\\
+We expect significant differences in escaping photon fluxes as our ionisation model is highly idealised.
+To be specific, the analytical estimations were calculated in strict energy bins (see Sec.~\ref{subsubsec:ionimodel}), and these bins do not take into account the fact that at energies above 24.6 eV, the ionisation cross-sections of hydrogen per hydrogen nucleus are comparable (or sometimes higher) than the helium ones \citep[see Fig.~2 of][]{Glatzle2019}, leading to an underestimation of the amount of hydrogen ionising photons when compared to the Cloudy models.
+Furthermore, the analytical model does consider the case in which multiple photons with individually too low energies could together ionise atoms (e.g. two LW photons of the right energies could excite then ionise a hydrogen atom).